20 Household Chores That Are a Waste of Time

 Opening curtains wide every morning

 It’s often cheaper—and faster, of course—to buy an already cooked chicken.
 Costco sells rotisserie chickens for just $4.99 each, an acknowledged money loser designed to get people in the door.
 At other stores, they’re about $7 each on average, while an uncooked whole roaster typically costs around $8.50 in a supermarket.
 Treat yourself once a week, and you stand to save as much as $182 annually, not to mention more than 150 hours of cooking.
-This is how often you should be cleaning everything in your house.
+This is the easy trick to know when chicken is done cooking.

 Sweeping up after you track in dirt